hpc/charliecloud/doc/ch-grow_desc.rst

 the storage directory as of this writing.
 Place it on a filesystem appropriate for this; tmpfs'es such as :code:`/var/tmp` are a good choice if you have enough RAM (:code:`/tmp` is not recommended because :code:`ch-run` bind-mounts it into containers by default).
+Network filesystems, especially Lustre, are typically bad choices.
+This is a site-specific question and your local support will likely have strong opinions.

 While you can currently poke around in the storage directory and find unpacked images runnable with :code:`ch-run`, this is not a supported use case.
 The